Couchers-org/couchers/site/markdown/blog/2021/06/06/development-updates.md

 ### Community features

-We have started releasing features that are part of our local communities theme.
+We will start releasing features that are part of our local communities theme in the next few days, including discussions and a basic community page.
 We continue working on these features and will be releasing events, guides, and pages soon.

 In the coming weeks we will also work with local community leaders and start establishing the initial communities on the platform.